L.A. TECH & MEDIA LAW FIRM – Intellectual Property & Technology Attorneys

 trademark application blog, L.A.
 Tech and Media Law Firm, Social media technology startup attorney in Los Angeles California best trademark lawyer

-When a technology startup company, entrepreneurs, and other businesses begin the trademark or brand selection, adoption, and registration process, a federal trademark application filing in the United States Patent and Trademark Office (USPTO) may be a highly advantageous step in the company’s brand protection strategy.
+When a technology startup company, entrepreneurs, and other businesses begin the trademark or brand selection, adoption, and registration process, a federal intent-to-use trademark application filing in the United States Patent and Trademark Office (USPTO) may be a highly advantageous step in the company’s brand protection strategy.
 But the USPTO Trademark Office provides several options for federal trademark application filing, all with the same objective and goal in mind, to register a trademark in the USPTO database and enjoy the benefits of federal trademark registration in the United States.

-Difference Between Use-in-Commerce Section 1(a), and Intent-to-Use Section 1(b) Trademark Application
+Difference Between Use-in-Commerce and Intent-to-Use Trademark

 The USPTO divides all federal trademark applications into two categories.
 One category is the Use-in-Commerce Application, also known as a UIC Application, or a Section 1(a) Application.
 The other category is an Intent-to-Use Application, also known as an ITU Application, or a Section 1(b) Application.
 There are several distinctions between these types of federal trademark applications, and the decision to select one or the other involves a myriad of legal and business considerations.